dalbay/JavaScript/Ch9_Managing_State_Information_and_Security/README.md

  ```
  ---
 ##### Example
-Enhance the populateInfo() function to assign values from the queryArray array to the hidden fields (when page loads up.)
+Enhance the populateInfo() function to assign values from the queryArray array to the **hidden fields**
 ```JavaScript
 function populateInfo() {
    // checks if the search property of the Location object has a value;